 6) What about campus placement?

+‘I have no idea what to do after 12th’ is a frequent question freshly graduate students keep asking themselves.
 Traditionally, students who have cleared their 10+2 examinations can choose from the following three streams of education: Science, Commerce and Arts.
 Let us look at some of the most popular choices with students:

 Career Options for Science Students

+If you are wondering what should I do after 12th science, you must read this article.
 Class 12th students usually study Physics and Chemistry with either Mathematics or Biology (Botany and Zoology).
 Some of the educational prospects that they can explore are:

 B.Sc.: It’s also called Bachelor of Science.
 Both PCM and PCB students can choose to enrol in this three-year programme.